UMBR4L/polis-server/README.md

 The Polis server provides a RESTful API.
 You can find detailed API documentation in the API Documentation file.

 To interact with the server, you can use tools like Postman or make API requests from your frontend application.

-## Contributing
-I welcome contributions from the community!
-If you'd like to contribute to the project, please follow our Contributing Guidelines.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.